library(mlr3)

 tsk_german_measures <- tsk_german_measures[order(fpr, tpr, -threshold)]

-threshold tpr fpr
+tsk_german_measures threshold tpr fpr

 <num> <num> <num>